St Mary's Church, Walthamstow: History

 In 1936 the east wall was found to be suffering from structural failure and, during the course of repairs, the opportunity was taken to rebuild that part of the church and extend the chancel 3 metres (12 feet) east and to build vestries on either side.
 In 1939, a large window in perpendicular gothic style was added to the east end of the church.

 St Mary's suffered serious damage during Second World War.
-On 4 October 1940 the south aisle roof was destroyed by incendiary bomb and the gallery on that side was subsequently demolished to provide timber for repairing the church.
+On 4 October 1940, the south aisle roof was destroyed by incendiary bomb and the gallery on that side was subsequently demolished to provide timber for repairing the church.
 On 8 October 1944, a bomb damaged the north side of the church tower.
 It was reported that a bomb disposal officer who investigated the scene in the dark could "feel the shape of a bomb and the jagged edge of its fins."
 The churchyard was closed for two Sundays pending investigations.
-It transpired that the "bomb" was an old lead coffin, broken open by debris failing from the tower.
+It transpired that the "bomb" was an old lead coffin, broken open by debris falling from the tower.

-During the spring of 1942 all the railings surrounding the churchyard and most of those round the monuments were removed to provide scrap iron help the war effort.
+During the spring of 1942, all the railings surrounding the churchyard and most of those around the monuments were removed to provide scrap iron to help the war effort.
 All that remained were the north and south gates.

 Post-war restoration of the church included a new heating system (with a boiler house built outside the north porch) and the rebuilding of the organ.
 The railings outside were replaced in 1955.
-In the early 1960s the east end of the south aisle was remodelled to create a side chapel.
+In the early 1960s, the east end of the south aisle was remodelled to create a side chapel.